ismeet010/Magic-Of-CSS/Contributing.md

 ```

 ## Step 7 : Pull Request
-- Go to your repository in browser and click on compare and pull requests.
-Then add a title and description to your pull request that explains your contribution.
+- Go to your repository in browser.
+Click on `contribute` and click `open pull request`.
-- Then add a title to your pull request.
+- Write an appropriate comment and click `create pull request`.
+- Your Pull Request has been submitted and will be reviewed by the owner and merged.🥳

+  ---
+  ### Few things to keep in mind while creating a pull request (PR):
+- Add relevant title that clearly specifies what you have done in your commit.
 - Mention the **issue number in your PR.**
 - Give a brief description about the changes.
-- Your Pull Request has been submitted and will be reviewed by the owner and merged.🥳

 ## Need more help?🤔
 You can refer to the following articles on basics of Git and Github in case you are stuck: